marcellocostamagna/HSR/docs/source/detailed_overview.rst

 **IMPORTANT NOTE:**

    When the `chirality` parameter is set to `True`, both the :func:`compute_pca_using_covariance` and :func:`generate_fingerprint_from_molecule` functions return an additional value – the dimensionality of the molecule.
-This change in return values is crucial to note, especially when these methods are used in a new python script.
+This change in return values is crucial to note, especially when these methods are used in a new script.

    The :func:`compute_similarity` function is designed to handle these additional return values correctly.
 It will process the dimensionality information and issue a warning if there is a mismatch in dimensionality between the two molecules being compared.
 This is particularly important because a difference in dimensionality can significantly impact the accuracy of the similarity score.